 |2007||French Open R-1||Wawrinka||Hidalgo||0-6, 5-7, 6-2, 7-5, 6-4|

 Davis Cup and ATP Masters’ finals have become best of three sets affairs.
-It is only in Grand Slams now that such comebacks after first set whitewashes are possible.
-That this has happened 9 times in the last 20 years is still remarkable.
+It is only in Grand Slams now that such comebacks after first set blanks are possible.
+That this has happened 9 times in the last 20 years, and six times in the last five, is still remarkable.
 Out of all these matches, Guistino’s marathon over Moutet was perhaps the most draining contest.
 It is also quite fitting that the man who refuses to ever call it quits, Rafael Nadal, has at least once emulated the great escape feats of Iceman Borg.